babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: I've run into this in the past where I pull a trace of something that I have source access and I can just change something in the source to affect the change that I need on that project.
 But in doing that, I'm limiting myself in terms of scope.
 It's O(1).
 If I can find a way to to go a level further or find the root cause, now I'm looking at O(n).

-So that's where preset-env is potentially a place to collect data that can then be used to shift the ecosystem more easily.
+**Jason**: So that's where preset-env is potentially a place to collect data that can then be used to shift the ecosystem more easily.
 Rather than identifying that Babel is producing feature X, we're going to do programming things to change that preset. preset-env is potentially a slip layer for us to be able to see, Babel is producing X, I can see why it's this browser version, we're going to just change the data.
 We're going to workaround the browser version.

 **Henry**: preset-env is like the evolution of what Babel was in the beginning.
 That's an artifact of showing why Babel is a transitional tool.
 Unlike every other language where you can just upgrade, although now that's not really a good assumption because of an example of like Python 2 to 3..